-7 Ketogenic Diet Foods for a Productive Afternoon at Work
+7 Keto Foods for Energy and a Productive Afternoon at Work

 While every kid knows that school can be a bore, it’s adults who are falling asleep on the job.
 The afternoon crash has spawned dozens of products that promise to give people energy when they’ve fallen behind on work and sleep.